ang199/BasicTodo/README.md

 by CodePath for a Todo app.
 I followed that one instead and that is how I ended up completing the project.
 Here's the link: https://guides.codepath.com/android/Basic-Todo-App-Tutorial.

+Update 1/14 - I believe my previous walkthrough gif did not show all the user stories that my app is required and able to do.
+So, I now have a new gif which hopefully better reflects that my app can indeed add, remove, and persist items.

 ## License